globocom/vault/DOCKER.md

 - *username*: admin
 - *password*: admin

+There will also be a non-admin user available.
+That user's credentials are:

+- *username*: user
+- *password*: user

 The proccess may take several minutes for the first time, as the Keystone, Swift and Vault images are generated.
 Once it's done, future runs will take much less time.

 ### The structure